m-lab/autonode/README.md

   the nearest one that does.
 M-Lab will work with you on the proper value for this variable.
-* PROBABILITY: this is the probability that M-Lab's load balancing service (Locate Service) will send a test to your server.
+* PROBABILITY: this is the probability that M-Lab's load balancing service ([Locate Service](https://github.com/m-lab/locate)) will send a test to your server.
 The M-Lab platform gets many millions of tests per day.
-Depending on where your server is located, its resources, and the provided uplink, the test volume could possible overwhelm the machine and/or your network.
+Depending on where your server is located, its resources, and the speed of the machine's uplink, the test volume could possible overwhelm the machine and/or your network.
 You can modify this to suit your needs, either increasing or decreasing the traffic load as necessary.
   * INTERFACE_NAME: the NDT server needs to know the name of the primary network interface on the machine (e.g., eth0, enp114s0, etc.)
   * INTERFACE_MAXRATE: when the bitrate on the interface exceeds this value the NDT server will start refusing connections.
 This is because we never want the uplink to become saturated, causing the network bottleneck of a test to become the server's own uplink, which generate bad data.
 The recommended values are 150Mbit for 1Gbps uplinks and 7Gbps for 10Gbps uplinks.
   * IPV4: the public IPv4 address of the primary network interface.
+IPV6: the
-* IPV6: the public IPv6 address of the primary network interface.
+  * public IPv6 address of the primary network interface.
+TYPE: the type of
-* TYPE: the type of this machine, either "physical" or "virtual".
+  * this machine, either "physical" or "virtual".

 Once you have filled in values for all of the environment variable is the env file, these steps should be performed: